AREKKUZZERA/AREKKUZZERA/README.md

 <div align="center">

-  ⚡ *"Design is not just how it looks — it's how it works."*
+  ⚡ *Design is not just how it looks — it's how it works.*

 </div>